jotyGill/privacy-fighter/README.md

 These are the prices we have to pay, if we choose to fight for our privacy.

+### 9.0 Advance Options <a name="advance"></a>
+"--advance-setup": This mode installs ghacks-user.js to harden the profile and applies my user_overrides.js on it.
+This mode provides better privacy protections but rarely some pages could break.
+To overcome those issues it is recommended to setup the 'alternative' profile and open those particular sites in it.

+"--setup-alt": Setup the 'alternative' profile, which is a basic profile that deletes locally stored data (cookies,caches) on exit.
+To use this option first you have to create a new profile and name it 'alternative'.
+Open Firefox, visit link [`about:profiles`](about:profiles).
+Click `Create New Profile`, name it `alternative`.

+"--profile": If you wish to setup PF in a different profile (other than 'default').
+You can create a new profile and provide it's name. eg `~/.local/bin/privacyfighter -m -a -p your-new-profile-name`

-### 9.0 Troubleshooting <a name="troubleshooting"></a>
+### 10.0 Troubleshooting <a name="troubleshooting"></a>
-Breakage on some pages may (hopefully very rarely) happen.
+Breakage on some pages might (hopefully very rarely) happen.
 You can just open the sites that break in the 'alternative' Firefox profile.
 That profile is setup to get around any site issues without needing any other browser.
 To open it, visit link `about:profiles` in Firefox.
 Under `Profile: alternative`, click `Launch Profile In New Browser`

 Or you can try troubleshooting the issue.